dieselrabbit/screenlogicpy/README.md

 * _Changed in v0.5.0: Instantiating the gateway no longer automatically connects to the protocol adapter or performs an initial update._
 * _Changed in v0.7.0: Passing adapter connection info when instantiating the gateway is deprecated and will be removed in a future release.
 Connection info should be passed to `async_connect()` instead._
-* _**Changed in v0.8.0:** Support for passing connection info during gateway instantiation is fully deprecated and has been removed.
-Added ability to specify client id used for push subscriptions.
-Added ability to specify maximum number of times to retry a request._
+* _**Changed in v0.8.0:** Support for passing connection info to gateway constructor is fully deprecated and has been removed.
+Ability to specify client id used for push subscriptions, and to specify maximum number of times to retry a request has replaced it._

 ## Connecting to a ScreenLogic Protocol Adapter